 HCP Education - Initially, we focus on the high writing and high potential HCPs in each territory to gain a full understanding of their prescribing behavior and practices.
 Our focus is on driving initial prescriptions of these writers for each new product launch and utilizing the time to also pull through on our portfolio of existing products.
 Once regular writing is established with the initial group of HCPs, we expand our reach to a larger set of HCPs writing in the category.
 We educate HCPs on our products primarily with our field sales organization supplemented by non-personal promotion.
-Our sales force currently has approximately 128 territories targeting approximately 20,000 physicians, which includes the most significant part of the addressable markets across our product portfolio.
-As of December 31, 2020, more than 5,200 HCPs had written at least one prescription for ANNOVERA, more than 21,500 HCPs had written at least one prescription for IMVEXXY and more than 7,100 HCPs had written at least one prescription for BIJUVA, the majority of whom are also IMVEXXY writers, thereby demonstrating the value of portfolio and focus.
+Our sales force currently has 103 territories, which includes the most significant part of the addressable markets across our product portfolio.
+As of December 31, 2021, 10,700 HCPs had written at least one prescription for ANNOVERA, 28,900 HCPs had written at least one prescription for BIJUVA.
 In addition to our sales organization, we leverage non-personal promotion (multi-channel advertising) to HCPs designed to drive awareness, education, and action.
 These efforts are designed to allow for pull through of the sales organization's efforts and identification of new targets that have interest in writing prescriptions for one or more of our products.
 We believe this will drive increased prescribing for our products and lift the overall writing universe and our products to top of mind in the HCP community.